 So what is the best VPN for Ireland?

 When it comes to a country like Ireland, it can be difficult to single out one VPN from among the many that provide good services suited for Irish users.
 When we keep in mind that there are only a few very specific examples of government internet censorship in Ireland, it helps to narrow down the criteria for the best VPN for Ireland.

-After doing all our research, we’ve found that the best VPN for Ireland is ExpressVPN, based on their well-known speed, performance, and security.
+After doing all our research, we’ve found that the best VPN for Ireland is NordVPN, based on their well-known speed, performance, and security.
 The fact that they’re good for unblocking streaming platforms and other restricted services is an added bonus.